Degrassi: Next Class season 2

-The second season of Degrassi: Next Class premiered on July 19, 2016 on Family Channel under the teen block F2N in Canada and began streaming internationally on July 22, 2016 on Netflix.
-The season made its debut in Australia on May 30, 2016 and concluded on June 10, 2016.
+2016, on Family Channel under the teen block F2N in Canada and began streaming internationally on July 22, 2016, on Netflix.

 Synopsis

-This season picked up where the last season left off as it continues to follow the Sophomores and Juniors as they enter into the second semester, as they still try to navigate high school drama with groundbreaking stories such as racism, major depressive disorder, oppositional defiant disorder, transgender rights, sex, protest, self-harm, sexual identity, cystic fibrosis, Police brutality, BDD and Self-image.
+Still following the core group of students as sophomores and juniors as they still try to navigate high school drama with groundbreaking stories such as racism, major depressive disorder, oppositional defiant disorder, transgender rights, sex, protest, self-harm, sexual identity, cystic fibrosis, Police brutality, BDD and Self-image.

 Cast

 Series regulars

 The second season has nineteen actors receiving star billing with all nineteen of them returning from the previous season.